ferrous-systems/rust-exercises/exercise-book/src/nrf52-hardware.md

 ### Linux

-The device shows up as a USB device under `lsusb`.
+The dongle shows up as a USB device under `lsusb`.
 The device will have a VID of `0x1915` and a PID of `0x521f` -- the `0x` prefix will be omitted in the output of `lsusb`:

 ```console
 $ lsusb